Skip to main content

 2. Break Down the Amount You Need to Save

 Once you know your goal, break it down into smaller, more manageable chunks.
 For example, if you need $5,000 for a vacation and you want to take the trip in 10 months, you would have to save $500 every month.
-If you are saving for a car, set aside a fixed amount each month so that you're consistently putting money toward your goal.
+If you are saving for a car, set aside a fixed amount each month to consistently put money toward your goal.
 Breaking it down this way helps as you know how long it may take.

 3. Review Your Current Budget